Murillo/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Networks
-This is a sample example of artificial neural networks using:
+This is a sample example of artificial neural networks Java using:

 * Perceptron
+* Multilayer Perceptron